cedced19/zikcenter/README.md

 $ npm install zikcenter -g
 ```

-Go in command line to the directory where you have your musics.
+Go in command line to the directory where you have your music.

 ```bash
 $ zikcenter